 Applicants for the post will be required to satisfy the executive committee of their experience, suitability and commitment to the role.
 The Executive Committee may oppose a candidate, justified by a majority vote.

-The post is open to all members of the Student Union who meet the criteria, with both good academic standing and demonstrate prior involvement in extra-curricular activities in the Student Union.
+The post is open to all members of the Student Union who meet the criteria, with both attendance levels (more than 75%) and academic standing and demonstrate prior involvement in extra-curricular activities in the Student Union.

-The Annual General meeting of the Student Union shall be the supreme Governing Body of the Student Union and shall be conducted in accordance with Schedule 3 of the Constitution.
+The Annual General meeting of the Student Union shall be the supreme Governing Body of the Student Union.
 If the need arises, an extra-ordinary general meeting can be called.

 Finance of the Corporation